cvdabbeele/cloudOneOnAWS/README.md

 ![](images/CodePipeline.png)
 <br /><br />

-And have then scanned by SmartCheck
+8. And it will have the images scanned by SmartCheck before they are pushed to the internal ECR repository of the Project.

+8. If the risk is below the defined threshold (as set in the codebuild.yaml file), the images will be pushed to the ECR

+9. And they will be deployed on the EKS cluster of the Project

 If you encounter any **errors**, please check the "common issues" section at the bottom